 Applicants to the MHS-HEOR should have taken a calculus course prior to applying.
 Additional experience in economics, as an academic course or in practice, is preferred.

-The MHA recommends incoming students take a microeconomics course during their undergraduate program.
+The MHA strongly recommends incoming students take a microeconomics course or business accounting course during their undergraduate program.
 The microeconomics course is not necessary for admission, but is required for more advanced courses in the program so incoming students who have not taken the course previously will be expected to take it in their first term.
 Students that earned a "B" or better and pass a waiver exam do not need to take Financial Accounting at SPH.

-The MSPH-HP, MHS-HFM, and PhD have no course prerequisites.
+The MSPH-HP and PhD have no course prerequisites.

 What is the average GRE score and cumulative undergraduate GPA for admitted applicants?